OluwaseunAI/OluwaseunAI/README.md

 - 👋 Hi, I’m @OluwaseunAI, Welcome to my profile page ☺️
 - 👀 I’m interested in ...
-Software development, Specialized software, biogenetics, chemistry applications, general education, nature and knowledge.
+Software development, Specialized software, biotechnologies, chemistry applications, general education, nature and knowledge.
 I'm big on career building and development not minding the long route
 - 🌱 I’m currently learning Nodejs and Vuejs
 - 💞️ I’m looking to collaborate on simple working APIs, architecture and internet infrastructure
 - 📫 How to reach me olaoluwayemilogos@gmail.com